We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - wellness shots

-Factor works closely with select suppliers and claims to use high quality ingredients in all of its meals.
+Factor works closely with select suppliers and claims to use high quality ingredients in all its meals.

 All produce is free of genetically modified organisms (GMOs) and organic whenever possible.
 Additionally, all poultry and eggs are cage-free and antibiotic-free, and meats are either pasture-raised or grass-fed.